Skip to content

 Honest operator summary

 Snowflake is already a valid warehouse-native backend mode for governance, scan inventory, fleet state, schedules, and gateway policy paths.
 Postgres remains the default full control-plane answer.
-Use Snowflake when that warehouse-native shape is the goal, not because the product is pretending all backend roles are already identical.
+Use Snowflake when that warehouse-native shape is the goal; do not treat it as full backend parity with Postgres.